librats/librats/README.md

 ## 🙏 Acknowledgments

+- **libtorrent**: a huge source of inspiration for librats' DHT and BitTorrent stacks.
+Many algorithmic ideas and improvements — the traversal/lookup algorithm, the ordered-bucket routing table, IP-diversity admission and other hardening details — are borrowed from its battle-tested design.
+Big thanks to the libtorrent team for their outstanding work.
 - **nlohmann/json**: inspiration for the API surface of librats' own self-contained `librats::Json` type
 - **Contributors**: everyone who has helped make librats better